 Also note, if you're comparing to Hipshot's site -- their listed pricing is for ONE tuner, not a set of four (or five). ;-)

 Finally, note that we include a full instruction sheet for installation; on the newer WAV model basses, it's a simple drop-in swap, usually no drilling or modifications required.
-Some older basses, and most NXTs, may need a slight widening of the post hole, and it's easy to do - we give you all the info you need to confidently do it yourself.
+Some older NS basses, particularly some NXTs, may need a slight widening of the post hole, and it's easy to do - we give you all the info you need to confidently do it yourself.

 Videos Hide Videos Show Videos

 Extremely quick delivery.
 Exactly as advertised.
 Tuners work perfectly with my NXT4.